aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 # Mint an NFT with Aptos CLI

-This tutorial lets you use the Aptos CLI to mint NFTs in Aptos testnet so you can see how the process works and employ related functions in your code.
+This tutorial lets you use the Aptos CLI to mint non-fungible tokens (NFTs) in Aptos testnet so you can see how the process works and employ related functions in your code.

 ## Prerequisites